amertalic/brida-app/README.md

 ## TO DO
 Exit round when time runs out.

 ## DATA SCIENCE & AI
-Collect data:
-- based on names,
-- time when the game is palyed
-- collect time spent on guessing a specific word
+- Collect data based on  names,  time when the game is played,  time spent on guessing a specific word etc.

-- create AI to make different lists of words bases on word difficulty level
+- Create AI to make different lists of words, based on word difficulty level.

-# please contact me if you wnat to colaborate
+# please contact me if you want to collaborate